powerhousepro69/videoinfox/readme.md

 ### Play Clipboard

         Download a video url that is in the clipboard via Yt-dlp and autoplay.
         Play Clipboard is available in: Home, Played List, View Playlist, Yt-dlp Menu & View Downloads The video url is cleared from clipboard after the video player is closed.
         To watch the last download after Play Clipboard cleared the link, select Last Download.
-         Any invalid video urls are cleared from the Clipboard.
+        Any invalid video urls are costantly cleared from the Clipboard.

          Note: A local video file with full path can be copied to the clipboard for play.
                No quotes for files with spaces.